n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.zoom.md

 # Zoom

-The Zoom node allows you to automate work in Zoom, and integrate Zoom with other applications. n8n has built-in support for a wide range of Zoom features, including creating, retrieving, deleting, and updating meetings.
+Use the Zoom node to automate work in Zoom, and integrate Zoom with other applications. n8n has built-in support for a wide range of Zoom features, including creating, retrieving, deleting, and updating meetings.

 On this page, you'll find a list of operations the Zoom node supports and links to more resources.